ShadowTemplate/constrained-adversarial-networks/README.md

 A deep generative model to instil prior knowledge on discrete domains in the form of constraints into [Boundary-seeking Generative Adversarial Networks](https://arxiv.org/abs/1702.08431).
-This repository contains both the TensorFlow model and the testing suite to generate data sets, run experiments and collect results.
+This repository contains both the [TensorFlow](https://www.tensorflow.org/) model and the testing suite to generate data sets, run experiments, train Constrained Adversarial Networks and collect results.

-Please refer to the thesis for additional details on the project goal, structure and results.
+Please refer to the [thesis](https://github.com/ShadowTemplate/constrained-adversarial-network/blob/master/thesis/00_thesis.pdf) for additional details on the project goal, structure and results.

 ---
 ## Information